George Lascelles, 7th Earl of Harewood: Marriages and children

-The earl's marriage to Marion Stein ended in divorce in 1967, after the earl's mistress, Patricia "Bambi" Tuckwell - an Australian violinist and sister of the musician Barry Tuckwell - gave birth to his son.
+The earl's marriage to Marion Stein ended in divorce in 1967, after the earl's mistress, Patricia "Bambi" Tuckwell – an Australian violinist and sister of the musician Barry Tuckwell – gave birth to his son.
 This was considered an enormous scandal at the time, and caused the couple to be ostracised for some years, even after their relationship was made legal.
 Stein went on to marry politician Jeremy Thorpe.

 Lord Harewood married Tuckwell (24 November 1926 – 4 May 2018) on 31 July 1967.
 The wedding took place at Waveny Park in New Canaan, Connecticut.
 They were obliged to be married abroad as, in England, registry office marriages were barred at the time for persons covered by the Royal Marriages Act, and divorcees could not marry in the Church of England.
-They had one son, Mark Hubert Lascelles, born 4 July 1964.
-He married, first, Andrea Kershaw (born 16 June 1964) on 8 August 1992 and divorced in 2005.
-They have three daughters.
-He married Judith Ann Kilburn on 16 July 2011.
+They had one son:

 Death

 Lord Harewood died peacefully at home, on 11 July 2011, aged 88 years.
 A private, but well-attended stately home funeral was held on 15 July.